Fixed-Relative-Switched Threshold Strategies for Consensus Tracking Control of Nonlinear Multiagent Systems

-Considering the previous analysis, we have developed observers and designed an adaptive consensus tracking controller via RBF NNs, backstepping method and three event-triggered strategies.
-In this section, we demonstrate the boundedness of all signals by employing Lyapunov stability theory.
-In addition, the event-triggered strategies are proven to be effective, and the Zeno behavior is avoided.
+In summary, we have established an adaptive consensus tracking control framework which integrates state-disturbance observer design, learning based dynamics approximation, backstepping method and three event-triggered control strategies.
+Finally, we prove that all error signals are bounded by employing Lyapunov stability theory.
+In addition, we also confirm the soundness of the proposed control strategies that effectively avoid Zeno behaviors.